 \section{Introduction}

-In this paper, we develop a theory of viscosity solutions of elliptic PDEs for non-Markovian stochastic processes, by extending the recent literature on path-dependent PDEs to this context.
+In this paper, we develop a theory of viscosity solutions of elliptic PDE's on the continuous path space, by extending the recent literature on path-dependent PDE's (PPDE) to this context.

-Nonlinear path dependent PDEs appear in various applications as the stochastic control of non-Markovian systems \cite{ETZ2}, and the corresponding stochastic differential games \cite{PZ}.
-They are also intimately related to the backward stochastic differential equations introduced by Pardoux and Peng \cite{PP}, and their extension to the second order in \cite{CSTV,STZ}.
-We also refer to the recent applications in \cite{HTT} to establish a representation of the solution of a class of PPDEs in terms of branching diffusions, and to \cite{MRTZ} for the small time large deviation results of path-dependent diffusions.
+Nonlinear PPDE's appear in various applications, for example, non-Markovian stochastic control problems are naturally related to path-dependent Hamilton-Jacobi-Bellman equations (see \cite{ETZ2}), and non-Markovian stochastic differential games are related to path-dependent Isaacs equations (see \cite{PZ}).
+PPDE's are also intimately related to the backward stochastic differential equations introduced by Pardoux and Peng \cite{PP}, and their extension to the second order in \cite{CSTV,STZ}.
+We refer to the survey paper \cite{RTZ-survey} as an introduction to this new topic.
+We also refer to the recent applications in \cite{HTT} to establish a representation of the solution of a class of PPDE's in terms of branching diffusions, and to \cite{MRTZ} for the small noise large deviation results of path-dependent diffusions.

-Our starting point is the BSDE approach of Darling and Pardoux \cite{DP} which can be viewed as a theory of Sobolev solutions for path-dependent PDEs.
-In particular, the Feynman-Kac representation provided in \cite{DP} shows a close connection between Markovian BSDEs with random terminal times and semilinear PDEs with Dirichlet boundary conditions.